bvbohnen/X4_Customizer/Documentation.md

  * 1.21
    - Added gui tab close button.
 Can be disabled in settings.
    - Set shader files to go into a subst catalog.
+   - Added automatic ship storage capacity adjustment to Rescale_Ship_Speeds and Rebalance_Engines for traders and miners.
+ * 1.22
+   - Added Settings.root_file_tag.
+   - Adjusted cat unpacker to no longer treat egosoft's bad empty file hashes as changed files.
+   - Updates to content.xml generation, and support for updating an existing content file with new dependencies.